SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 - Low operational cost.

-What is SATA (Serial Advanced Technology Attachment) Drives?
+What is a SATA (Serial Advanced Technology Attachment) Drive?

 SATA uses a bus interface to connect with mass storage components like hard disks or optical drives.
 These are known for their outstanding storage capacity and power efficiency.
 Their higher storage capacity makes them ideal for file sharing, web, email, backup, and archival data.
 These are also used in low-end servers.